-Complimentary bus transportation for groups 25 or more people spending $75 or more per person is available January through May and in November (not available the months of July, August and December.
+Complimentary bus transportation for groups of 30 or more people spending $75 or more per person is available January through May and in November (not available the months of June, July, August, September and December).
 Restrictions may apply.
 For more information contact Ashley Shade for details at (303) 697-2282.

 Special Event Private Dining Menu PDF files:

 - Beverage Menu >